Real Toric Varieties: Interactions between their Geometry and their Topology: Topological Types in Low Dimension

 There are six types of tridimensional real tori and we sort the real toric threefolds accordingly.
 As in the case of surfaces, our classification differs from the classification of C. Delaunay not only by names.
 The signification of her six types is depicted in Table~\ref{tab:top_types_threefolds} (“\,improp. w.” means improperly wound, and “\,prop. w.” means properly wound).

-Our goal here will be to provide the \emph{prime decomposition}\footnote{Every threefold can be uniquely decomposed into a connected sum of prime threefolds, those which only allows themselves and $\Sph^3$ as connected summand, cf. \cite{Hempel:1976aa}.} of all smooth and complete toric threefolds whose types differ from $(3;0)_0$.
+Every threefold can be uniquely decomposed into a connected sum of \emph{prime threefolds}, those which only allow themselves and $\Sph^3$ as connected summand, \textit{cf.} \cite{Hempel:1976aa}.
+Our goal here will be to provide this \emph{prime decomposition} of all smooth and complete toric threefolds whose types differ from $(3;0)_0$.
 We will also provide a way to topologically distinguish them.
-The prime decomposition and the JSJ-decomposition of orientable of equivariant embeddings of $\G{\R}^3$ have been described in Theorem~3.12 and Theorem~4.11 of \cite{ERO22}.
+The prime decomposition and the JSJ-decomposition of orientable equivariant embeddings of $\G{\R}^3$ have been described in \cite[Theorem~3.12 and Theorem~4.11]{ERO22}.

 \paragraph{Type (1;2)\textsubscript{1}.} Determining the topological types of such toric threefolds follows a direct study of the different sets of invariant cones that can occur.